-LARRY ROBINSON-the smort youngster who plays the ro'e of Tammy Lewis in CBS' serial Wamon af Caurage.
-Larry's a stoge actor too; he oppeored in "Life With Father," with his hoir dyed red, until he grew too ald far the part.
-Away from the studios, his life is just abaut the same as any ather bay's.
-He likes football, baseball ond raller skating, and is on avid reader of odventure stories ond his-torical books.
-Now and then he turns dromatist and writes a play. which he stages at hame with members of his own fomily in the cast.
-At the New York Professionol Children's School he's in the sixth grode and rated as an honor student.
-He loves clossical music-a legocy from his Donish mother, who teoches him to sing folk songs. we-" he swallowed painfully.
+Say Hello To- LARRY ROBINSON-the smort youngster who plays the ro'e of Tammy Lewis in CBS' serial Wamon of Caurage, Larry's a stoge actor too; he appeared in "Life With Father," with his hoir dyed red, until he grew too ald far the part.
+Away from the studios, his life is just about the same as any ather bay's.
+He likes football, baseball and raller skating, and is on avid reader of odventure stories and historical books.
+Now and then he turns dromatist and writes a play, which he stages at home with members of his own family in the cast.
+At the New York Professional Children's School he's in the sixth grode and rated as an honor student.
+He loves clossical music-a legacy from his Danish mother, who teaches him to sing folk songs. we-" he swallowed painfully.
 "I mean, there wasn't any talk of getting married.
 Not, anyway, for a while, until Gloria got older.
-"I lost my job and loft town.
-We until Gloria got older.

 "I lost my job, and left town.
 We used to write to each other.
-When I got a letter saying she'd been arrested for stealing and sent to Elmwood, I came back to help her. " don't know just what I thought I c. dld do, but I came.
-That's about all, except that Gloria didn't steal ar. thing.
-Tell Mrs. Wayne what happened, Gloria."
-"It was in the store," Gloria said in her husky voice.
-"OL" of the other girls-I never did find out who-but whoever it was must of been taking whoever it was must of been taking things, stockings an jewelry and stuff, for a long tim The lawyer said they'd missed stuff or weeks.
-And said they'd missed stufi or weeks.
+When I got a letter saying she'd been arrested for stealing and sent to Elmwood, I came back to help her. "don't know just what I thought I could do, but I came.
+That's about all, except that Gloria didn't steal at thing.
+Tell Gloria didn't steal ar thing.
+Tell

+Mrs. Wayne what happened, Gloria."

+"It was in the store," Gloria said in

+her husky voice.
+"Or, of the other

+girls-I never did find out who-but whoever it was must of been taking things, stockings an jewelry and stuff, for a long tim The lawyer said they'd missed stuft or weeks.
 And one day they went through the girls' coat-room and found some stockings tucked into my coat, so they said I'd been doing the stealing.
 But I hadn't -I never stole a thing!"

 Intuitively, Ruth believed her.
 It was easy enough to reconstruct the petty crime in her mind.
-The thief had learned of the search and become frightened, probably-had decided, in a panic, to put her loot into someone a panic, to put her loot into someone else's coat.
-Afterwards, she had been afraid to admit her guilt, even when her dupe was sentenced to reform school.
+The thief had learned of the search and become frightened, probably-had decided, in a panic, to put her loot into someone else's coat.
+Afterwards, she had been afraid to admit her guilt, even when her dupe was sentenced to reform

+school.